 The uncertainty measures discussed above are only some of the available options.
 Selecting an appropriate measure depends on factors such as the problem domain, the chosen model, and the specific requirements of a given application.
 For this study, we use the variance technique shown in Equation~(\ref{eq:crowd.Eq.6.uncertainty.sd}) as our uncertainty measurement due to its simplicity.
 However, other measures could also be employed as suitable alternatives.

+%

 \subsection{Crowd-Certain: Uncertainty-Based Weighted Soft Majority Voting}